plantmade

 Plantmade Founder Steps Down as Beauty Brand Enters New Ownership

-Plantmade, the fast-growing UK hair and skincare brand known for its plant-powered formulations and viral customer base, has confirmed the departure of its founder, Ama Amo-Agyei, following the company’s transition to new ownership earlier this year.
+Plantmade, the fast-growing UK beauty brand known for its plant-powered hair and skincare products, has confirmed the departure of its founder, Ama Amo-Agyei, following the company’s transition to new ownership earlier this year.

 Amo-Agyei, who launched the brand in 2020 with just £100 during the pandemic, announced on LinkedIn that she is closing her chapter with the company after five years of rapid growth, operational hurdles and significant public visibility.